pombase/website/src/docs/downloads/phenotype-annotations.md

 **Notes:**

 1. The database that produced the file -- included to facilitate data sharing with other databases.
-Obviously always PomBase for this file.
+Obviously always ${database_name} for this file.
 (Also note that PHAF files submitted for loading can omit this column.)
 2. The systematic ID for each gene.
 3. To use the FYPO IDs, see the [FYPO summary page](/browse-curation/fission-yeast-phenotype-ontology)